Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/lab8.md

 1. You are back on the Policies tab of the Insider risk management page.
 The policy you just created will be listed.

 1. In the policy you just created, the "Users in scope" field represents users that are currently being assigned risk scores by the policy.
 Assigning users a risk scores occurs when the policy is triggered which is why the value shows 0.
 An admin can configure a policy to start assigning risk scores to specific users, based on activity detected by the policies you selected, AND which bypasses the requirement that a triggering event is detected first.
-To do this, select the empty circle next to the policy name to select the policy, then select **Start scoring activity for users**, which is shown above the policy table.
+To do this, select the policy next to the policy name to select the policy, then select **Start scoring activity for users**, which is shown above the policy table.
 Populate each field, then select **Start scoring activity**.
 It can take 24 hours for the users to appear on the 'Users' tab.
 After that time, you can select the users from that tab to review detected activities.

     ![](../media/sc-900-lab14-T3-19.png)